-Students in the BSN program will be dismissed from the program in the following cases:
+Students in the RN completion program will be dismissed from the program in the following cases:

-- Students who earn a grade lower than "C" or unsatisfactory in any two nursing courses (any course with NURS prefix) will be dismissed from the BSN program, as policy states that a nursing course cannot be taken more than twice. - Plagiarism or cheating. - Unsafe clinical performance when the student's conduct or health presents a direct threat to self, patients, peers, health care personnel, faculty or other individuals. - Falsification of records, written assignments or misrepresentation of presence at assigned clinical or community activities. - Unethical or illegal conduct.
+- Students who earn a grade lower than "C" or unsatisfactory in any two nursing courses (any course with NURS prefix) will be dismissed from the RN completion program, as policy states that a nursing course cannot be taken more than twice. - Plagiarism or cheating and unethical or illegal conduct.
 All students are expected to adhere to the legal, moral, and legislative standards which determine acceptable and unacceptable behavior for nurses.
-The American Nurses' Association Code for Professional Nurses and Code for Professional Nurses and Georgia Law Regulating Practice of Registered nursing are used as standards. - Student dismissal from the BSN program will be facilitated by the Chair of the Nursing Program and Dean and communicated to the student in writing. - The Dean reserves the right to deny admission or readmission to any student deemed unsatisfactory for nursing based on the recommendation of the BSN Chair and faculty.
+The American Nurses' Association Code for Professional Nurses and Code for Professional Nurses and Georgia Law Regulating Practice of Registered nursing are used as standards. - Student dismissal from the RN completion program will be facilitated by Assistant Dean and Dean and communicated to the student in writing. - The Dean reserves the right to deny admission or readmission to any student deemed unsatisfactory for nursing based on the recommendation of the Assistant Dean and faculty.